Nathan-Carpenter-Git/Dusty-Utilities/README.md

 Small Unity package to aid in basic scripting.
 Created for Dusty Studios in game development

+## Warning
+- Not all components and scripts have been testing fully, some functions may not work as intended

 ## Includes
 ### Customizable movement scripts
 - Support for a 2D top-down, physics, and transform-based platformer